-Young PNG team raises expectations - Port Arthur News
+PNG football team looks to answer playoff doubts: "human nature to want to prove them wrong" - Port Arthur News

 “I think you build on the lessons,” Faircloth said.
 “We learned a lot of lessons in that playoff game.
 I was proud of how hard we played, losing by seven points to Fort Bend Marshall.
 I thought they played really well and really hard…They rose to the occasion.
 I think the underclassmen left the game with some confidence.

-Dave Campbell’s Texas Football magazine picked PNG to miss the playoffs for the first time in eight years.
+Dave Campbell’s Texas Football magazine is picking PNG to miss the playoffs for the first time in eight years.
 Faircloth said he pays attention to season predictions and uses it as motivation for his players.

 “I get the magazine,” he said.
 “Preseason rankings don’t count, but I think it is human nature to want to prove them wrong.
 It doesn’t change how hard we are going to work or anything like that.
 You want to show them what you are made of.
 I think our kids will respond that way and have a little chip on their shoulder.”

-While the team will feature plenty of new faces, Faircloth said he is relying on his senior leadership to set the tempo.
+While the team will feature plenty of new faces, Faircloth is relying on his senior leadership to set the tempo.

 “At corner, Riley Chaisson will be a senior for us,” he said.
-“Josh Nichols and Scott Nichols and play on the defensive side for us.
+“Josh Nichols and Scott Nichols play on the defensive side for us.
 They are seniors.
 Jackson Green moved to linebacker.
 He was a safety last year.
 We are excited about him.
 Donald Kinnett is a d-lineman for us.”

 Fiarcloth said juniors will fill out the linebackers and secondary.